SFM Historical Highlights

 - An additional line of coverage, Employment Practices Liability (EPL), was offered as an endorsement to the workers' comp policy.

-- An extensive Preferred Provider Organization (PPO) was launched in partnership with CorVel.
+- A Preferred Provider Organization (PPO) was launched in partnership with CorVel.

 - SFM Application Manager (SAM), an online insurance application system, was launched for agents.